 Depending on your home situation, you can grow your plant indoors or outdoors.
-However, most states specify that cannabis plants need to be obscured from view by the public, which may influence your growing environment decisions.
+However, most states specify that cannabis plants must be obscured by the public, which may influence your growing environment decisions.

 Plants can grow from seeds or cuttings from an existing plant, called cannabis clones.
 Cannabis plants take anywhere from 50-60 days to reach full maturity, be ready for harvest, and take another 10-14 days to dry and cure before consumption.

 The Bottom Line

 While many complicated laws govern the growing of cannabis at home, we hope this guide provides a handy breakdown of the rules in each state.
-Connect with a Leafwell physician if you’re curious for more growing tips or understanding how medical cannabis can improve your wellness.
+Connect with a Leafwell physician if you’re curious about more growing tips or want to understand how medical cannabis can improve your wellness.